Pranavrh53/movie-recommender/README.md

 Step 1: Select your current mood.
 Step 2: Choose the pace of the movie.
-Step 3: Decide if the movie should be family-friendly.
+Step 3: Decide if the movie should be family-friendly. also the movie recommended trailer can be viewed

 Receive recommendations with movie details and options to view trailers.
 ```